-In May 2022, we entered into the New Facility Lease with San Diego Creekside, LLC (Landlord), as lessor, pursuant to which we agreed to lease from Landlord approximately 23,696 rentable square feet (subject to increase pursuant to the terms of the New Facility Lease) of office and laboratory space.
-The term of the lease (the New Facility Lease Term) will commence upon the earlier of April 1, 2023 or the completion of certain leasehold improvements to the Premises (as defined in the New Facility Lease), but not sooner than March 1, 2023 (the New Facility Lease Commencement Date) and continue for 124 months from the New Facility Lease Commencement Date.
-We also have one option to extend the New Facility Lease Term for five years.
+In May 2022, we entered into a lease (Lease) with San Diego Creekside, LLC (Landlord), as lessor, pursuant to which we agreed to lease from Landlord approximately 23,696 rentable square feet (subject to increase pursuant to the terms of the Lease) of office and laboratory space.
+The term of the lease (the Lease Term) commenced on March 20, 2023 (the Lease Commencement Date) and will continue for 124 months.
+We have an option to extend the Lease Term for five years.
 Base rent during such extension period would be at the fair market rent for the Premises.
-Under the terms of the New Facility Lease, the base rent during the first 12 months of the New Facility Lease Term will be \$5.75 per square foot of rentable area per month, subject to certain upward adjustments of approximately 3.0% annually.
-We are entitled to an allowance of \$5.5 million for tenant improvements, including an option to utilize an additional allowance of up to \$0.6 million, which, if used by us, would be repaid by us as additional monthly base rent, amortized at eight percent (8.0%) per annum during the New Facility Lease Term.
-We provided a \$0.7 million security deposit in the form of a letter of credit which is included in restricted cash as of June 30, 2022.
+Under the terms of the Lease, the base rent during the first 12 months of the Lease Term will be

+\$5.75 per square foot of rentable area per month, subject to certain upward adjustments of approximately 3.0% annually.
+As of March 31, 2023, we have incurred \$4.8 million in tenant improvement costs, and these costs are included in property and equipment, net on our condensed consolidated balance sheet.
+We are entitled to an allowance of up to \$5.5 million for tenant improvements of which as of March 31, 2023, we received \$4.5 million from the Landlord.
+The Lease also includes an option to utilize an additional allowance of up to \$0.6 million, which, if used by us, would be repaid by us as additional monthly base rent, amortized at eight percent (8.0%) per annum during the Lease Term.
+We provided a \$0.7 million security deposit in the form of a letter of credit which is included in restricted cash as of March 31, 2023.